YOU DESERVE

 John

-John found his own unique way in the world.
+John found his own sense of ease in the world.

 Naomi and Tim